john-lednicky/scheduler-api-objection-node/README.md

 This is easy to get wrong.

+The proxy and the postman tests have been configured to ignore invalid SSL certificates to eliminate some of the problems associated with this configuration.

 ### Startup

 To build and stand up the API (on port 3333) and the proxy (on port 443)